lucor/fynematic/README.md

 # Fynematic

-Fynematic is a simple tool that automates the generation of [Material Icons v4.0.0](https://fonts.google.com/icons) for the [Fyne](https://fyne.io/) toolkit.
+Fynematic is a simple CLI tool that automates the generation of [Material Icons v4.0.0](https://fonts.google.com/icons) for the [Fyne](https://fyne.io/) toolkit.

 The generated icons are compatible with the dark and light themes.